orcasound/orcanode-monitor/docs/Design.md

   * **slug**: The URI path component from the “slug” obtained in step 1.

-  * **latest-recorded**: The Unix timestamp value in the latest.txt file obtained in step 2a (Question as recorded on the orcanode?)
+  * **latest-recorded**: The Unix timestamp value in the latest.txt file obtained in step 2a as recorded on the orcanode.

   * **latest-uploaded**: The Last-Modified timestamp on the latest.txt file as recorded by Amazon, obtained in step 2a.